 Many hosting companies use their own CDN and server-level caching, so you don’t have to rely on cache plugins such as WP Rocket, W3 Total Cache, or WP Super Cache.
 This type of hosting is perfect for those who don’t have any technical skills or time to manage a server.

 The Pros of Managed Hosting for WordPress

 Security – The main aim of premium managed hosting is to provide bulletproof security.
 They have a very tight layer of security on their servers, so you don’t have to worry about hacking, DDoS attacks, malware, or other security issues.

 Expert Support – It wouldn’t be fair to say that shared hosting providers have poor support.
 In fact, most companies have excellent staff who are well-trained and possess a good knowledge of WordPress.
 But they can’t assist you with things like performance, site functionality, WordPress errors, etc. With managed hosting support, you will get expert WordPress assistance, always.

-Speed – Speed plays a significant role in site rankings and there a lot of things you can do improve it like implement a caching plugin, use a content delivery network such as MaxCDN, and reduce image sizes.
+Speed – Speed plays a significant role in site rankings and there a lot of things you can do to improve it like implementing a caching plugin, using a content delivery network such as StackPath, and reducing image sizes.